- Work With USAID

 The Africa Mercy is a seagoing vessel that contains six operating rooms and over 450 volunteer crew at any one time.
 This floating hospital has brought hope and healing to countries in West Africa: war-torn Liberia, Benin and currently Togo.
 The ship provides a safe working and living environment that allows highly qualified volunteers to fully maximize their skills for the benefit of the poor and for those who come for training.

 The Africa Mercy provides an immediate impact in the form of free surgeries – dental, eye, orthopedic, cleft palate repair, and tumor removal.
-But the training provided by Mercy Ships creates a continuing impact long after the ship has left port.
+Along with these immediate benefits, the medical training provided by Mercy Ships creates a continuing impact long after the ship has left port.

 This training includes: